 Yorkshire Pudding ~I bet most of you have made or eaten Yorkshire Pudding before.
 I never have.
 At least I don’t think I have.
 I always thought Yorkshire Pudding was a British type of pudding served at a holiday as a fancy dessert.
 Well now that I know the difference I say, move everybody!
 That gravy boat is MINE !

-I bet most of you have made or eaten Yorkshire Pudding before.
-I never have.
-At least I don't think I have.
-I always thought Yorkshire Pudding was a British type of pudding served at a holiday as a fancy dessert.
-Well now that I know the difference I say, move everybody!
-That gravy boat is MINE !
+I always thought Yorkshire Pudding was a British type of pudding served at a holiday as a fancy dessert but now I know better.

 - 2 cups all-purpose flour